New Albany Floyd County Education Foundation Inc

 How does New Albany Floyd County Education Foundation Inc spend its money?

 New Albany Floyd County Education Foundation Inc directs 88% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to New Albany Floyd County Education Foundation Inc tax-deductible?